Tre Ford: Professional career

+Edmonton Elks

 Ford was then drafted in the first round (8th overall) by the Edmonton Elks in the 2022 CFL draft.
 On May 11, 2022, it was announced that Ford had signed with the Elks.
 With the Elks struggling to start the season (0–3), head coach Chris Jones announced that Ford would replace veteran Nick Arbuckle for the team's fourth game of the season against the Hamilton Tiger-Cats.
 Ford managed to lead the Elks to a narrow win, completing 15 of 26 passes for 159 yards with one touchdown and one interception.
 He also carried the ball six times gaining 61 yards on the ground.
 In his second career start Ford suffered a shoulder injury in the first quarter and was forced to leave the game.
 The following day it was announced that he would miss multiple weeks with a collarbone injury.
 In mid-September, Jones confirmed that Tre Ford would return to the active lineup for the team's Week 15 matchup, with Taylor Cornelius remaining as the starter.
 Following the season, Ford had a workout with the Las Vegas Raiders (NFL) in December 2022 and with the New England Patriots in January 2023.